 AWS CloudFormation is a building block service that enables customers to provision and manage almost any AWS resource via a domain specific language.
 You define JSON templates and use them to provision and manage AWS resources, operating systems and application code.

 There’s no charge for using OpsWorks.
 You pay only for AWS resources being used like EC2 instances, RDS databases, etc.

 OpsWorks uses Chef to configure the layer’s EC2 instances.
 Chef turns infrastructure into code.
 With Chef, you can automate how you build, deploy, and manage your infrastructure.
 Your infrastructure becomes as versionable, testable, and repeatable as application code.
-A Chef recipe define everything that is required to configure part of a system.
+A Chef recipe defines everything that is required to configure part of a system.
 And a Chef Cookbook is a collection of recipes.

 You don’t have to be a MasterChef (oh, :facepalm:) to use AWS OpsWorks.
 There is a good set of predefined layer blueprints for standard use cases, all of them are open-source, available on opsworks-cookbooks Github repository.

 This post focuses on how you can deploy Ruby on Rails applications on AWS OpsWorks.
-There are awesome resources on the Internet explaining OpsWorks philosophy and how it works under the hood, so I won’t repeat them here.
-You’re definitely invited to check the curated references at the end of this post.
+There are fantastic resources on the Internet explaining OpsWorks philosophy and how it works under the hood, so I won’t repeat them here.
+You’re invited to check the curated references at the end of this post.